com-lihaoyi/cask/docs/pages/1 - Cask: a Scala HTTP micro-framework.md

 $$$variableRoutes

-You can bind variables to endpoints by declaring them as parameters: these are either taken from a path-segment matcher of the same name (e.g. `postId` above), or from query-parameters of the same name (e.g. `param` above).
-You can make your route take
+You can bind path segments to endpoint parameters by declaring them as parameters. these are
+either:

+* A parameter of the same name as the variable path segment of the same name as you (e.g. `postId` above),
+* A parameter of type `segments: cask.RemainingPathSegments`, if you want to allow the endpoint to handle arbitrary sub-paths of the given path

+## Query Params

+$$$queryParams

+You can bind query parameters to your endpoint method via parameters of the form:

 * `param: String` to match `?param=hello`
 * `param: Int` for `?param=123`.
 Other valid types include `Boolean`, `Byte`, `Short`, `Long`,